Welcome

 Keep us in communion of mind and heart, together with all our bishops, priests, deacons andthe entire people your Son has gained for You.

-Help us to work for the coming of your kindom, until at last we stand in your presence and take our place among the saints, with Mary, the Mother of God, and the apostles, and with our departed brothers and sisters, whom we commend to your mercy.
+Help us to work for the coming of your kindom, until at last we stand in your presence and take our place among the saints, with Mary, the Mother of God, Joseph, her spouse, Mary Magdalen and all the apostles, the martyrs, Francis and Clare and all the saints as well as, all our departed brothers and sisters, whom we commend to your mercy.

 Then, in the glory of your new creation, freed from the sting of death, we shall sing to you the hymn of thanksgiving which rises from Christ the living Redeemer.